daryll-ko/cs138-gizmos/README.md

   - usage of builtin/external Python libraries
   - formatting inexact answers

-- `Last Stand`: Clarify that any answer will be accepted in multiple answers exist
+- `Last Stand`: Clarify that any answer will be accepted if multiple answers exist

 **August 29, 21:30**